City-of-Helsinki/yjdh/backend/README.md

 [kesaseteli/README.md](https://github.com/City-of-Helsinki/yjdh/blob/main/backend/kesaseteli/README.md) or [benefit/README.md](https://github.com/City-of-Helsinki/yjdh/blob/main/backend/benefit/README.md) contain more information about the local setup.
 This applies to TET pretty well.

+Django updated to version 4.2 during May 2024, as security support for 3.2 ends 30.4.2024.
+Django 4.2 will stop receiving security updates 30.4.2026.

 ## Authentication in YJDH

 The authentication setups used by YJDH projects are described in this document.
 The emphasis is on